Jumner/TuringVscode/README.md

 ### 0.0.5 (Major syntax highlighting improvements)

 I vastly improved the syntax highlighting.
 First of all, anything that autocompletes, also is properly highlighted.
 I made it far more robust by switching out matches for lookbehinds and lookaheads.
 This fixed many issues with numbers and also made negative numbers display properly.
 Before this patch, Methods of modules would highlight regardless of if they actually existed.
 Now only legit methods highlight.
 I also made user defined functions highlight which makes them more consistent.

+### 0.0.6 (Error Underlining and fixed windows debugging)

+Now syntax errors will print much more nicely to the debug console.
+They will also be underlined in red and give you information on the error on hover.
+Windows debugging is now fully working.
+This fix also makes debugging on Linux and Mac reliable when running slower hardware.